Art in Nazi Germany

 The Nazi regime in Germany actively promoted and censored forms of art between 1933 and 1945.
 Upon becoming dictator in 1933, Adolf Hitler gave his personal artistic preference the force of law to a degree rarely known before.
-In the case of Germany, the model was to be classical Greek and Roman art, seen by Hitler as an art whose exterior form embodied an inner racial ideal.
+In Germany, the model was to be classical Greek and Roman art, which Hitler saw as an art whose exterior form embodied an inner racial ideal.
 It was, furthermore, to be comprehensible to the average man.
 This art was to be both heroic and romantic.
 The Nazis viewed the culture of the Weimar period with disgust.
 Their response stemmed partly from conservative aesthetics and partly from their determination to use culture as propaganda.

 Theory

 Front cover of the guide for the "Degenerate Art Exhibition", 1937.
 The word "Kunst," meaning art, is in scare quotes; the artwork is Otto Freundlich's sculpture Der Neue Mensch.

-As indicated by historian Henry Grosshans in his book Hitler and the Artists, Adolf Hitler who came to power in 1933 (quote): "saw Greek and Roman art as uncontaminated by Jewish influences.
+As indicated by historian Henry Grosshans in his book Hitler and the Artists, Adolf Hitler, who came to power in 1933 (quote): "saw Greek and Roman art as uncontaminated by Jewish influences.
 Modern art was [perceived by him as] an act of aesthetic violence by the Jews against the German spirit.
 Such was true to Hitler – wrote Grosshans – even though only Liebermann, Meidner, Freundlich, and Marc Chagall, among those who made significant contributions to the German modernist movement, were Jewish.
 But Hitler ... took upon himself the responsibility of deciding who, in matters of culture, thought and acted like a Jew."
 The supposedly "Jewish" nature of art that was indecipherable, distorted, or that represented "depraved" subject matter was explained through the concept of degeneracy, which held that distorted and corrupted art was a symptom of an inferior race.

 By propagating the theory of degenerate art, the Nazis combined their anti-Semitism with their drive to control the culture, thus consolidating public support for both campaigns.
 Their efforts in this regard were unquestionably aided by a popular hostility to Modernism that predated their movement.
 The view that such art had reflected Germany's condition and moral bankruptcy was widespread, and many artists acted in a manner to overtly undermine or challenge popular values and morality.